GOVTNZ/print-ready/instructions.md

 3. **Explanation:** The function checks if the button exists, adds a `click` event to trigger printing, and makes it visible.

+4. **Implementation Tips:** If using an existing button ensure it has the `hidden` attribute and update the `printButtonSelector` to target it.

 ### Displaying Page Information for Printing